ETO Logo

 Key concepts

-Emerging technology subjects
+Emerging technology topics

-• Currently, each MAC article with an English title or abstract is classified as relevant to artificial intelligence and four different subfields: computer vision, natural language processing, robotics, and AI safety.
+• Currently, each MAC article with an English title or abstract is classified as relevant to artificial intelligence, computer vision, natural language processing, robotics, AI safety, and cybersecurity.
 Read more >>

-• Using these article-level classifications, we calculate the percentage of articles in each cluster that are relevant to AI and each of the four AI subfields.
+• Using these article-level classifications, we calculate the percentage of articles in each cluster that are relevant to AI and each of the four AI subtopics.
 We use only articles published in the past 5 years in these calculations.

 Country affiliation